-The other interview happens when you are being promoted from the post of GM to CGM.
-At that time, there is an interview with the Governor & Deputy Governors.
+The other interview happens when you are promoted from the post of GM to CGM.
+At that time, there is an interview with the Governor & Deputy governor.

 Q. 7.
-What if the newly posted officers are not from Finance or Economics background?
+What if the newly posted officers are not from Finance or Economics backgrounds?
 Is it difficult for them?

 Ans.
 You are well taken care of.
-Before posting you are well trained in RBSC Chennai.
-Even when you are transferred from one department to another, you have your seniors top learn from.
-Also, there are learning material given to you which give you knowledge about the job to be done and gradually gain expertise.
+Before posting you are well-trained in RBSC Chennai.
+Even when you are transferred from one department to another, you have your seniors to learn from you.
+Also, there is learning material given to you which gives you knowledge about the job to be done and gradually gain expertise.

 Do not worry about anything.
 Your learning and training would be taken care of.

 Q. 8.
 How is the work-life balance for an RBI Grade B officer?